juker1/fivem-gamertag-overhead-display/README.md

 # FiveM Gamertag Display
-Simple FiveM Lua script for gamertag/overhead displays above the player's head with a native look.
+Simple FiveM Lua script for gamertag/overhead displays above the player's head with a GTA:O look.